bjnath/demodocs/INSTALL.rst

 System package manager
 ------------------------------------------------------------------------------

 It's best to skip the obvious choice of using a Linux package manager to install ``scikit-image``:

 - it's probably backlevel

-- you have  `the same version-hell potential<???>` as not using virtual environments with pip.
+- you're susceptible to the kinds of problems as pip without virtual environments.

 Additional help